lukkeutgens/Homelab/proxmox/installation.md

 5. Let the installer do it's thing

 After installation you can login using the user `root` with the set password:
-- On server console to login to Debian Host OS
+- On the server console you can login into the Debian Host OS
-- With a web browser to the internet adress + port 8006.
+- Login to Proxmox with a web browser to the internet adress + port 8006.
 For example: https://192.168.0.150:8006

 ## Post install steps
 Steps to take after the first installation